- EST Goals

 Email Security Training is not a video or seminar training with limited retention.
-Instead, EST can best be described as a phishing email simulator that provides behavior-based, on-the-job training in a few seconds, 2 to 4 times a week.
+Instead, EST can best be described as a phishing email simulator that provides behavior-based, on-the-job training and reminders in a few seconds, 1 to 4 times a week.
 Using EST will teach email security best practices to those who need it and remind and update those who don't.

 - Why EST Simulator Training Is Better

 EST training doesn't require time away from work.
 The simulated phishing emails are sent at random intervals, provide practical experience, and teach email security best practices and habits as the user works.
 EST also avoids the Ebbinghaus Forgetting Curve through long-term repetition and becoming part of normal routine.